The Dwarika's Hotel, Kathmandu

 From Nepali Soil to the Table

-The kitchens at The Dwarika’s begin in the valleys surrounding Kathmandu, drawing from six farms where rice rises from the Terai, mustard greens thrive in winter fields, and herbs are gathered in the mid-hills.
+The kitchens at Dwarika’s begin in the valleys surrounding Kathmandu, drawing from six farms where rice rises from the Terai, mustard greens thrive in winter fields, and herbs are gathered in the mid-hills.
 Each harvest arrives with its geography intact, shaping dishes that follow the rhythm of Nepali soil, carried whole into the heart of the city.

 Farms & Philosophy